psanford/wormhole-william/Readme.md

 ```

 See the [examples](https://github.com/psanford/wormhole-william/tree/master/examples) directory for working examples of how to use the API to send and receive text, files and directories.

-## API status

-The API is still experimental and so is subject to breaking changes.